DIAGNijmegen/demo-algorithm-template/README.md

-Note: this is a demo algorithm template.
-Algorithm editors should be able to download their own customized one.

-# 🚀 Demo Vessel Segmentation Template
+# 🚀 Demo challenge algorithm Template

 Thank you for hosting your algorithm on Grand-Challenge.org, we appreciate it!